 He was convicted of aggravated rape and aggravated burglary in March 1987 and sentenced to life in prison.
 In 1998, Bibbins started writing the Innocence Project.
 His case was eventually accepted and the biological evidence was located at the District Court of East Baton Rouge.
 Bibbins was the first inmate to win access to biological evidence under Louisiana's postconviction DNA testing statute.

 In November 2002, the biological evidence was subjected to DNA testing.
 Bibbins was excluded as the contributor of spermatozoa.
 The prosecution decided to send the evidence to a laboratory of their choice.
 In December 2002, the second round of testing confirmed that Bibbins could not have been the perpetrator.

-It was not until March 2003 that Bibbins was officially exonerated.
+It was not until March 2003 that Bibbins's conviction was vacated and the charges were dismissed.
 He had been asserting his innocence for more than 15 years.
 Bibbins subsequently was awarded $250,000 in state compensation.